khakhalin/notes/00_words_to_lookup.md

 **Tools**
 * Python Decorators: in what scope do these variables live? ([link for memoization](https://www.python-course.eu/python3_memoization.php))
+* Lint (pylint) - what is it and why?
+It seems that it can catch errors, type mismatches etc.
 * Keras heckpoints
 * Keras hyperparameter optimization
 * Python collections: deque, Counter, defaultdict etc.